 Preheat oven to 400 degrees F

 Cut eggplant lengthwise, 1.5 inches thick

 Place on a parchment lined baking sheet and brush both sides with 1 tablespoon of olive oil

-Sprinkle the top of the eggplant slices with Himalayan sea salt, pepper, garlic powder, and paprika.
+Sprinkle the top of the eggplant slices with Himalayan sea salt, freshly ground pepper, garlic powder, and paprika.